taocpp/PEGTL/doc/Install-Guide.md

 ### Mixing `find_package` and `add_subdirectory`

-With the advent of improved methods of managing dependencies (such as [Conan], [CMake FetchContent]), multiple package inclusion methods needs to be able to co-exist.
+With the advent of improved methods of managing dependencies (such as [Conan], [CMake FetchContent]), multiple package inclusion methods need to be able to co-exist.

 If PEGTL was first included with `find_package` then subsequent calls to